paulmolluzzo/congress-bot/README.md

 ## Setup

 This repo has several dependencies to work properly with FB Messenger.
-You will need a Facebook Page and App that is subscribed to the page, a hosted version of the app with a publicly accessible URL, a Papertrail account for storing logs, and a [Wit.ai](https://wit.ai/) account for natural language processing.
+You will need a Facebook Page and App that is subscribed to the page, a hosted version of the app with a publicly accessible URL, a Papertrail account for storing logs, a [Wit.ai](https://wit.ai/) account for natural language processing, and a [Google Developers Account](https://developers.google.com/) for the geocoding.

 You will need to push your site to a publicly accessible server and URL.
 This URL is given to Facebook during the app creation process, and you will store the server url as an environment variable.
 You might consider using [Heroku](https://heroku.com).